system76/tech-docs/src/models/serw12/repairs.md

 3. Remove the existing M.2 drive by pulling it out of the slot.
 4. Insert the new M.2 drive into the slot and hold it in place.
+    - The slot closest to the fan supports either PCIe NVMe Generation 3 or SATA III.
+The slot closest to the battery supports PCIe NVMe Generation 2 only.
+(PCIe NVMe Generation 3 drives will work at slower speeds in the Generation 2 slot.)
 5. Replace the retainer screw.

 ## Replacing the cooling system: